Are you considering buying life insurance but don’t know what it covers? This post is for you.

 - College costs: Funding college tuition fees for children.

-What types of death are covered by life insurance?
+What types of death does life insurance cover

 Life insurance covers almost all types of deaths.
-If the life insurance policy is in force, the insurer will process the death claims resulting from:
+If the life insurance policy is in force, the life insurance company will process the death claims resulting from:

 - Natural causes: For instance, old age or an illness.